camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

   - **Amazon OpenSearch**: For indexing and analytics.
   - **Azure Active Directory**: For authentication and authorization.
 - **NGINX Ingress Controller**: Ensure the NGINX ingress controller is set up in the cluster.
+- **AWS Snapshot Repository** - This will be a place to store the backups of the Camunda cluster.
+This repository must be configured with OpenSearch to take backups.
+- **s3 Bucket** - This will also be used to store backups of the Camunda cluster.
+This s3 bucket must also be configured with OpenSearch to take backups.
 - **Persistent Volumes**: Configure block storage persistent volumes for stateful components.
 - **Namespace Configuration**: Plan and create namespaces with appropriate resource quotas and LimitRanges for the Camunda Helm Chart.
 - **Resource Planning**: Evaluate sufficient CPU, memory, and storage necessary for the deployment.
 Have a look at our [sizing guide](/docs/next/components/best-practices/architecture/sizing-your-environment/#camunda-8-self-managed) for more information.